brakhane/Orisa/orisa-web/privacy.md

 % last updated 2019-12-18

-**The following privacy policy applies to users that have registered their account to Orisa via `!ow register`.
+**The following privacy policy applies to users that have registered their account with Orisa via `!ow register`.
 Orisa generally does not store data of unregistered users, except some data that might be written to log files for debugging purposes, see the second paragraph for details.**